ANU23000217/OS-Linux-commands-Shell-script/README.md

 ```

-./ifnested.sh: line 1: #!/bin/bash: No such file or directory
 “/home/sec The object exists, is it a file?”
 “No,/home/sec it is not a file!”
 “But /home/sec/.bash_history is a file!”
-./ifnested.sh: line 18: ^d: command not found

 ```